 This is the very start of the project when teams put the business case together and senior stakeholders sign off on it.
-Here, you can identify a project sponsor and the project scope— what’s in and what’s out — in the project charter.
+During project initiation you can identify a project sponsor and the project scope— what’s in and what’s out — in the project charter.

-For Waterfall projects, this phase is all about following the project schedule and putting into action what was agreed on in the planning phase.
+For Waterfall projects, the project execution phase is all about following the project schedule and putting into action what was agreed on in the planning phase.
 In an Agile project, sprints start at this stage.
 Each sprint informs what will be delivered next, edging the project closer to the end goal.

 Monitoring & controlling

 Projects following a Waterfall model document their governance processes within a project charter.
-The key thing the project manager and other stakeholders will look out for is scope creep.
+The key thing the project manager and other stakeholders will look out for is scope creep during project monitoring.
 While changes in scope happen, they should be formally documented through a change control process.

 For Agile projects, a sprint retrospective at the end of each sprint gives the opportunity for a quick and dirty review of what is and isn’t working and what should be prioritized next.

 Hooray, you made it to the end!
-Whether your deliverables were agreed upon upfront, or they emerged during the project life-cycle, it’s time to hand them over to the business and repeat the process.
+Whether your deliverables were agreed upon upfront, or they emerged during the project life-cycle, it’s time to hand them over to the business and during project closeout.